hock/SupplyStudiesSyllabus/syllabus.markdown

 >*  Joshua Davis, "[High Tech Cowboys of the Deep Seas](http://www.wired.com/2008/02/ff-seacowboys/)," _Wired_ (February 25, 2008).
 >*  Rose George, _Ninety Percent of Everything: Inside Shipping, the Invisible Industry That Puts Clothes on Your Back, Gas in Your Car, and Food on Your Plate_ (New York: Metropolitan Books, 2013).
 >*  Thomas Birtchnell, Satya Savitzky, John Urry (eds), _Cargomobilities: Moving Materials in a Global Age_ (New York: Routledge, 2015).
+>*	Tim Maughan, "[The Invisible Network that Keeps the World Running](http://www.bbc.com/future/story/20150209-the-network-that-runs-the-world)" _BBC Future_ (February 9, 2015); and "[The Inevitable Rise of the Internet of Shipping Containers](http://motherboard.vice.com/read/the-inevitable-rise-of-the-internet-of-shipping-containers)," _Motherboard_ (September 24, 2015)
 >*  Jacob Hodes, "[Whitewood under Siege](http://cabinetmagazine.org/issues/52/hodes.php)," _Cabinet_ 53 (Winter 2013/14).

 The Box